paoloriccardi/paoloriccardi.github.io/_posts/2021-09-01-two-heuristics-to-measure-organizational-debt.md

 My point here is that spreadsheets pollution is a symptom that something isn't quite right and, whatever the root cause may be, the outcome produced typically have negative consequences on process performance and on the overall organization.

 ##### Let's talk about emails now
 The reasons to consider an excess of email messaging a bad omen is pretty obvious.
-Beyond the smalltalk pleasantries, email messages usually are about information, provided or requested.
+Beyond the smalltalk pleasantries, email messages usually are about information, either provided or requested.
 In either case it represents an integration to an information context that, appartently, is not clear enough by itself.
-For example, one day you are paged by your relevant one with the request *"please buy Milk"*, if you have text back something like *"which brand?
+For example, one day you are paged by your relevant one with the request *"please buy Milk"*, if you have to text back something like *"which brand?
 Low-fat or whole?
 Soy or cow?"*, we can presume that you are missing part of the context (e.g. your relevant one doesn't stand whole milk).

 If a similar situation occurs (and it does) in business processes this may imply several things, just to mention a few:
 - people are not empowered enough to make decisions by themselves